ValeriiaLadyhina/BI_Project_analysis_of_effect_of-novobiocin_on_Salmonella/README.md

 #### In this project we analysed publicly available [transcriptomic data](https://www.sciencedirect.com/science/article/pii/S2352340920301918#sec1)  obtained in time-series experiments on **_Salmonella enterica_ subsp. _enterica_ serovar Typhimurium str.
 14028S** treated with different concentrations of antibiotic **novobiocin**.

 ## Background
+#### DNA superspiralization is an important mechanism of gene regulation in bacteria and superspiralization alteration, for instance, in response to antibiotics can change gene expression levels.
+Antibiotics of aminocoumarin class, like novobiocin, are able to change both superspiralization of genomic DNA and expression of genes responding to superspiralization levels.
+The object of the study is _Salmonella enterica_, bacterium largely resistant to novobiocin and DNA superspiralization alterations in general.
+Here we aim to analyze gene expression changes in _Salmonella_ cultures grown on media with varying concentrations of antibiotics and to identify clusters of coexpressing genes.

 ## Aim
 #### _To investigate effects of novobiocin on gene expression in **_Salmonella enterica_ subsp. _enterica_ serovar Typhimurium str.
 14028S**._